ucsb-gradescope-tools/link-gs-zip-with-repo/README.md

 As far as I can tell, the `deploy_key` file in the [setup.sh file in the Gradescope Example](https://github.com/gradescope/autograder_samples/blob/master/deploy_keys/setup.sh) is actually the private key (e.g. `gs-repo-key`, or `cs32-s15-lab00-repo-key`) in the above example.

-The public key needs to be put in the repo here, following [these github.com instructions for deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)
+The public key needs to be uploaded to the [github.com](https://github.com) or [github.ucsb.edu](http://github.ucsb.edu) website for the repo following [these github.com instructions for deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys).
+By uploading the public key to the git provider, and having the private key in the Autograder.zip file, you ensure that when the Autograder runs, it has access to the private repo containing the specifications of the programming assignment.

 With those two steps in place, the example begins to make more sense.